Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 One area that has proven particularly challenging involves the generation of content that adheres strictly to dietary preferences or restrictions.
 A notable example includes the model's unexpected difficulty in producing vegan recipes without including animal products like "Pork belly."
 This occurrence suggests a need for further refinement in the model's understanding and categorization of ingredients in relation to specific dietary guidelines.
 Additionally, the model's approach to generating lactose-free recipes, by substituting with "lactose-free" options, raises questions about its ability to navigate the nuances between different dietary requirements accurately.

-## Benchmarking Bedrock Titan
+### Amazon's Titan

 // Deze ga ik nog verder uitschrijven want het is iets te beknopt momenteel

 AWS Titan is an AI model that is, in its current stage, difficult to finetune using Few-Shot Prompting.
 Prompt instructions are often not reflected in the output.
 Without correctly configuring the model its output is extremely inconsistent in terms of structure, making its integration in an OOP environment a liability.

-## Benchmarking Cohere Command
+### Cohere Command

-When we tested out Cohere Command, it showed it was pretty good at following instructions, especially when it had to make a fancy JSON response.
+When we tested out Cohere Command, it showed it was pretty good at following instructions, especially when it had to make a JSON response.
 It did better than the most models!

 But when it came to making recipes, Cohere Command had some trouble.
 It couldn't handle special diets very well, and its cooking ideas weren't very exciting.
-It was like watching a new chef trying to do too much at once!

 And when it tried to understand Dutch ingredients, it got a bit confused.
 It couldn't tell which ones were edible and which ones weren't.

 Still, even with these problems, we didn't have too much trouble getting Cohere Command set up.
 With just a few changes, we made it work.

+The implementation of the prompt to filter out the not edible ingredients was fairly simple since it didn't require much changes to the original OpenAI prompt for it to work on Cohere.

+For the prompt to generate recipes it was another story.

+We had to make quite a bit more changes to the original OpenAI prompt for Cohere to understand what we want it to do.

-While it might not have been as amazing as the OpenAI model, Cohere Command still impressed us!
+But while it might not have been as amazing as the OpenAI model, Cohere Command still impressed us!

-## Benchmarking Meta Llama2
+### Meta Llama2

 When we put the Meta model Llama2 to the test, we found it pretty skilled at sorting out which ingredients were good to eat and which weren't, especially when they were in English.